pig in Kashmiri कॉशुर

 pig in English

-- pig⇄adj., adv. piglike.
+- pig ⇄ adj., adv. piglike. english

-- pig⇄expr. in a pig's eye, (Slang.) certainly not; never.
+- pig ⇄ expr. in a pig's eye, (Slang.) certainly not; never.

 Ex. ""I should apologize to them?
-In a pig's eye!"" - pig⇄expr. in pig, (of a sow) pregnant.
+In a pig's eye!""english - pig ⇄ expr. in pig, (of a sow) pregnant.

 a. to stuff oneself with food.